The California DMV is outsmarting most subscription companies...

 Recovery and renewal emails get a bad rap.
 After all, no one wants to be seen as begging for money.
 But there's no reason to dread sending them.

-When executed well, recovery emails can be a core part of your strategy to create the best all-around customer experience possible.
+When executed well, recovery emails can be a core part of your strategy to create the best all-around customer experience possible; you can also use video editors to deliver more effective emails.
 These emails can help you maximize the three pillars of customer retention: keeping customers happy, reducing customer effort, and delivering exceptional customer service.
 Let's look at each pillar, starting with customer happiness.

 Your customers will be happy with your product if they perceive that: